tleung999/phase_0_unit_1/week_2/3_Responsive_Web_Design/my_reflection.md

 Other Resources
 Sidenotes - to get the correct font em size from pixel use the following formula.
-<p> Font size in pixel (Target) / Context (16px default) = em size.<br>
+	Font size in pixel (Target) / Context (16px default) = em size.<br>
-	If you need an em size but the tag is nested, the context is the font px size of the parent. </p>
+	If you need an em size but the tag is nested, the context is the font px size of the parent.
 	Example:
     h1   { font-size: 24px; }
     h1 a { font-size: 0.75em; }

  		Creating Fluid Images
     Example:
     img {
   	  max-width:100%;